simgrid/simgrid/examples/README.rst

        .. example-tab:: examples/cpp/io-file-system/s4u-io-file-system.cpp

   - **Remote I/O:**
-    I/O operations on files can also be done in a remote fashion, i.e. when the accessed disk is not mounted on the caller's host.
+    I/O operations on files can also be done remotely, i.e. when the accessed disk is not mounted on the caller's host.

     .. tabs::